alokkumarr/my-big-project-/doc/design.md

 The Scheduler Service periodically triggers execution of analyses based on their configured schedule.
-The Scheduler Service is a Spring Boot command-line application which is executed once daily by operating system service (`/etc/cront.daily`).
+The Scheduler Service is a Spring Boot command-line application which is executed once daily by operating system services (see `/etc/cron.daily`).
 It fetches analyses with a schedule from the Analysis Service and triggers execution for any analyses that are due for execution.

 Internally it uses the MapR-DB to keep track of analyses it has already executed with the current time period.
 It then uses this